 Did you accomplish any other goals you had for the session?
 Why or why not?

 If you were working on some aspects of your teaching, how did that go?
-Please give an example.
+Please give examples.

 If you were to teach this class over again, would you do anything differently?
 If yes, what would you change?
 Why?
 If not, why not?